restify/node-restify/docs/guides/6to7guide.md

 ### Disable DTrace probes by default

-DTrace probes comes with some performance impact that's fine for the sake of observability but you don't have to use them: they are disabled by default.
+DTrace probes come with some performance impact that's fine for the sake of observability but you don't have to use them: they are disabled by default.

 ### Change in calling `next` multiple times